Documenting Changes in Agricultural Land Use Since 1984

 Some files on this site are in Adobe Acrobat (PDF) or compressed (ZIP) format.
 Utilities to read both are freely available on the Internet.
 Spreadsheet information is formatted in Excel 2000 for Windows.

-Geographic information (GIS data) on the FTP site is posted in ESRI Shape File (SHP) format, with metadata in both XML and HTML formats.
+Geographic information (GIS data) on the FTP site is posted in ESRI Shape File (SHP) format, with metadata in HTML format.